On this page find information on:

 Neglect.
 In cases of elder neglect, the victim may be physically frail or cognitively vulnerable.
 The caregiver does not take adequate care of the victim, who may acknowledge his or her own shortcomings as a parent and conclude that the tables are being turned — and that he or she deserves no better.

 Financial exploitation.
 Victims of financial exploitation often lack someone with whom they can discuss and monitor financial issues.
 They may have an emerging, unrecognized cognitive impairment; worry about a future loss of independence; and be overly trusting of a caregiver capable of theft, fraud and misuse of assets.

 Hybrid cases.
 Cases where financial exploitation is combined with physical abuse or neglect typically involve financially dependent family members, particularly adult offspring, who have been cared for by the elderly person.
-As the elderly person declines in health and becomes more socially isolated, he or she relies more on the abuser for care, resulting in a mutual dependency.
+As the elderly person declines in health and becomes more socially isolated, he or she relies more on the person who abuses them for care, resulting in a mutual dependency.
 Such hybrid cases are unique in many ways and tend to have worse outcomes for victims than other kinds of elder abuse, perhaps because the abuse is accompanied by the stress of financial loss.

 About This Article

 The research findings described in the article are the result of NIJ award to the University of Virginia.